goatryan/ostickets-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket. osTicket is an open source help desk management solution that offers ticket management and IT assest management within a suite.
+The  system can only be deplyed in the cloud and is suited for small and midsize enterprise customers. <br />

 <h2>Video Demonstration</h2>